bordoley/reactive-js/docs/interfaces/rx.DispatcherLike.md

 [rx](../modules/rx.md).DispatcherLike

-A `QueueableLike` type that consumes enqueued events on a scheduler continuation.
-Events may be enqueud from any execution context.
+A `QueueableLike` type that consumes enqueued events to be dispatched from any execution context.

 ## Type parameters